Tom Moore (American football coach, born 1938): Indianapolis Colts

 Moore interviewed for the Lions' head coaching job in 2006, but the Lions hired Rod Marinelli.

 The Indianapolis Colts, for whom Moore served as an offensive coordinator since 1998, won Super Bowl XLI in February 2007.
 Moore coached the offense under head coaches Jim Mora, Dungy and Jim Caldwell.
 He oversaw the development of quarterback Peyton Manning for Manning's entire tenure with the Colts.
 Manning started every single game for the Colts over that time period, going 117–59 in the regular season and 9–9 in the playoffs, also setting numerous NFL records, including highest passer rating, season (121.1 in 2004, subsequently surpassed by Aaron Rodgers in 2011) and for most passing touchdowns in a season with 49, also in 2004 (since surpassed by Tom Brady, 50 touchdowns in 2007 and by Manning himself with 55 touchdowns in 2013).

 On May 6, 2009, ESPN reported that Moore was planning to retire due to a change in the NFL's pension program which affected both him and the Colts' offensive line coach, Howard Mudd.
 Larry Kennan, the executive director of the NFL Coaches' Association, said Moore had not yet filed his retirement papers but believed that he was "just about there."
 On May 20, 2009, Moore returned to the Colts to serve as their senior offensive coordinator, though he ultimately left the organization following the 2010 season.
 On July 21, 2011, it was announced that Moore would take a job with the New York Jets as a remote working offensive consultant.

 Arizona Cardinals

 On January 21, 2013, it was announced Bruce Arians had brought in Tom Moore and to help him overhaul the worst offense in the NFL.
 Moore served as assistant head coach/offense for the Arizona Cardinals until the end of the 2017 season.

 Tampa Bay Buccaneers

 In August 2019, it was announced that Moore had agreed to be an offensive consultant for the Buccaneers for the 2019 season.
-Moore reportedly intends to stay with the team for the 2024 season, which would be his 46th season in the NFL.
-He won his fourth Super Bowl as a coach when the Buccaneers won Super Bowl LV.
+He remained there 6 more seasons, winning his fourth Super Bowl in Super Bowl LV.
+He announced his retirement on January 8, 2026, after 47 seasons in the NFL.

+Iowa Hawkeyes

+On May 12, 2026, Moore reversed his retirement, and joined the Iowa Hawkeyes as a senior consultant to the head coach and offensive advisor.